-How to find quality ribeye steak
+Where to find ribeye steak

-For quality and flavor I used Fareway Meat Market.
+I used Fareway Meat Market rib eye steaks, which are available for online orders.
 With 80-years of experience, they provide Midwest-raised, cut-to-order meat from expert butchers.
 It’s hand-cut fresh, tender and rich in flavor, without any of the additives that come from processing.

-Leave a comment below or star rating if you made this recipe or want to share your thoughts.
+Leave a comment below and star rating if you made this recipe or want to share your thoughts.

 Are you following me on Pinterest, Instagram, Facebook, and Twitter?
 Also, sign up for our newsletter to get all our recipes and cooking tips.

-How to Grill Ribeye Steak
+Grilled Ribeye Steak

-- 2 large Beef Ribeye Steaks, 8-12 ounces each
+- 2 large beef ribeye steaks, 8-12 ounces each

 - 1 tablespoon steak seasoning

 - Remove from grill and let sit 5-10 minutes before cutting and serving.
-It will continue to cook slightly, about 5° while resting.
+It will continue to cook slightly, about 5° more while resting.